yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 </figure>

-After the tokenization phase, the browser can start using those tokens in order to kick off resource loads.
+After the tokenization phase, the browser can start using those tokens to kick off resource loads.
 Since blocking scripts can cause the DOM creation, it's better not to wait to load resources until the DOM is ready.
-Instead, the browser is using its [preloader][preloader] in order to scan through the tokens and figure out resources that are highly likely to be requested later on, and kick off those requests ahead of time.
+Instead, the browser uses its [preloader][preloader] to scan through the tokens and figure out which resources are highly likely to be requested later on, and kick off those requests ahead of time.

-After the preloader ran its course, the browser uses those same tokens and parses them according to HTML's parsing rules.
-The result is DOM nodes, interconnected into a DOM tree.
+After the preloader runs its course, the browser uses those same tokens and parses them according to HTML's parsing rules.
+The result is DOM nodes, interconnected as a DOM tree.
 Any tokens which represent
-invalid markup will be processed and used to create perfectly valid DOM.
+invalid markup will be processed and used to create a perfectly valid DOM.

 [preloader]: https://calendar.perfplanet.com/2013/big-bad-preloader/

 ### The critical rendering path
-We've seen above how the browser discovers resources, but not all resources are created equal.
-In particular there's a set of resources that the browser requires in order to initially render the web page's content.
+We've seen how the browser discovers resources, but not all resources are created equal.
+In particular there's a set of resources the browser requires to initially render the web page's content.

-We talked about the creation of the DOM tree, and it is in fact required in order for the browser to be able to render the page to screen, but unfortunately it is not sufficient.
-In order to be able to initially render the page with its appropriate styling to the user (and avoiding a "Flash of unstyled content"), the browser also needs to create the Render Tree and in most cases the CSSOM.
+We talked about the creation of the DOM tree, and it is required for the browser to be able to render the page to screen, but unfortunately it is not sufficient.
+To render the page with its appropriate styling to the user (and avoiding a "Flash of unstyled content"), the browser also needs to create the render tree and in most cases the CSS Object Model.

 <aside>
 The CSS Object Model (CSSOM) is a set of APIs that